-- Students will demonstrate the ability to create effective strategic plans. - 2.
+- 1. Students will create comprehensive strategic plans for organizations. - 2.
 Students will demonstrate an ability to work effectively with others in a team setting. - 3.
 Students will demonstrate the use of best practices in Human Resources. - 4.
 Students will demonstrate ethical decisions by utilizing ethical frameworks in analyzing business decisions. - 5.
 Students will demonstrate how to increase job performance, motivation, and commitment of employees.